Windows Vista was one of Microsoft’s least favoured operating systems and the proof is in the numbers.

 How long do I have until Windows Vista support ends?

 Support has already ended for Windows Vista.
 It expired on April 11, 2017.

 Is it still safe to use Windows Vista?

 Once an operating system enters extended support, it's still safe to use.
 It means that Microsoft will continue to patch any security threats but won't add any new features (as it would do during the 'mainstream support' phase).

 However once extended support is over, Microsoft won't provide security updates, which means your machine is more vulnerable to cyber threats.

 As Windows Vista has left both mainstream and extended support, it is no longer safe to use.

 Why do I need to update from Windows Vista?

 Windows Vista was released over 10 years ago, so Microsoft has turned its attentions to newer products including Windows 7 and Windows 10.
-As such, Windows Vista will no longer be safe after April 11.
+As such, Windows Vista is no longer safe.